suparno89/suparno89.github.io/replit.md

 # Overview

-This is a professional portfolio website for Dr. Suparno Datta, built as a full-stack web application showcasing his experience as a Principal Software Engineer, academic achievements, and research publications.
-The application features a modern React frontend with a Node.js/Express backend, designed to present professional information and handle contact form submissions.
+This is a professional portfolio website for Dr. Suparno Datta, built as a static-first web application showcasing his experience as a Tech Lead Data Science, academic achievements, and research publications.
+The application features a modern React frontend with a minimal Node.js/Express backend, designed to present professional information without database dependencies.
+Contact functionality uses direct mailto links for simplicity and reliability.

 # User Preferences